 4. Submit your nomination

-You must submit your nomination using the online nomination portal.
+You must submit your nomination by the closing date using the online nomination portal.

 How are nominations judged?